-Here’s an example of a class you might take when studying Hospitality and Restaurant Operations Management: An Escoffier Hospitality and Restaurant Operations Management degree includes an Entrepreneurship course that teaches students to identify business funding opportunities and recognize common pitfalls restaurants face.
+Here’s an example of a class you might take when studying Hospitality and Restaurant Operations Management: An Escoffier Hospitality and Restaurant Operations Management degree includes a Building Your Own Business course that can teach students to identify business funding opportunities and recognize common pitfalls restaurants face.
 See more of the Hospitality and Restaurant Operations Management courses at Escoffier.

 Credentials in the culinary industry are just as important as they are in any other industry.
 Chefs must master the many technical skills of cooking, the professional skills of delivering service and working in a team environment, and the business skills that are required to keep a restaurant profitable.
 Chefs with certifications could be giving themselves a leg up over their peers who do not do any kind of training, especially for more-desirable jobs.

 According to Rosemary Batt, a Cornell University professor and author of a 2014 study on restaurant practices, formal training is “extremely important,” especially for those aspiring to work in fine- and casual fine-dining restaurants.3 Blatt’s study, in fact, found that the most substantial factor that affects wage levels in the industry is the customer segment that the restaurant serves.4

 That said, remember that salaries and job opportunities depend on individual circumstances, which can vary greatly.
 So if you’re considering an investment in culinary school, carefully consider your own life situation so that you can make the decision that’s best for you.